These days, math is taught as much more than simply memorizing 1+1=2; there are many ways to help your children learn mathematical concepts.

-Last year, thanks to the generosity of a Parents Reaching Out grant provided by the Ministry of Education, NLW School Council was able to create PAL – our Parent Activity Library.
+These days, math is taught as much more than simply memorizing 1+1=2; there are many ways to help your children learn mathematical concepts.
+Thanks to the generosity of a Parents Reaching Out grant from a previous year provided by the Ministry of Education, NLW School Council was able to create PAL – our Parent Activity Library.
 With input from our teachers, we assembled a collection of games and activities intended to help reinforce early mathematical concepts at home.
 These aren’t flash cards or rote memorization drills; some of these games may already be familiar to your family; many are probably new; and most can be enjoyed by a variety of ages and skill levels.
 The curriculum area of focus is indicated on each label – for example, play a fun game of Qwirkle to reinforce the concepts of patterning and strategy.
-For a complete list of activities and concepts they support, see the PAL Activity List .
+For a complete list of activities and concepts they support, see the PAL Activity List.

 PAL is open to our entire school community, with a focus on primary/junior mathematical concepts.
 Parents, students, and teachers may borrow up to 2 games at a time from PAL.
 Families can keep the games for up to a week, and then return the games to the librarian and choose a new one.
 PAL is located in the school library, just look for the big blue sign!
-With easy to follow games and activities, engaging in your child’s learning has never been so much fun!
+With easy-to-follow games and activities, engaging in your child’s learning has never been so much fun!

 To sign out an Activity Kit: